Looking for a Used Avalanche in your area?

 On the positive side, owners of the 2010 Avalanche are impressed with its looks, cabin comfort, and plethora of standard features.
 Of course, the removable mid-gate draws loud applause from owners, as does a surprisingly smooth ride.
 Some owners advise, however, that the 2011 Avalanche, though a bit more civilized than the typical pickup, is still a truck at heart.

-Talk about the 2011 Chevrolet Avalanche
+Cars compared to 2011 Chevrolet Avalanche